 The default responses are:

 Should you wish to have a redirect, click the dropdown arrow for Success Message and select URL Redirect.
 You will be able to add your URL.
+You will need to add the full published URL including the protocol or double forward slash.

 - Save Results in Database